What Do Millipedes Look Like?

 Need More Help With Millipede Removal?

 Even the best operatives need backup sometimes.
-If these preventative measures fail, contact Epcon Lane for professional backup.
+If these preventive measures fail, contact Epcon Lane for professional assistance.
 Together, we can conquer your pest control problems and restore your home to its happy, healthy state.

-Much thanks to About.com for information on the differences between centipedes and millipedes; and to Profs.
-Jeffrey Hahn and Mark Ascerno, of Minnesota University, for their entomological insight.
+Much thanks to About.com for information on the differences between centipedes and millipedes, and to Professors Jeffrey Hahn and Mark Ascerno of the University of Minnesota for their entomological insight.